karimkod/abdelkrim-blog/_posts/2024-11-05-taming-sql-transaction-levels-part-1.md

 While this might not be problematic for user interfaces where a refresh can resolve the inconsistency, it can cause serious issues for operations like backups or report generation.

+### Solution 2: Using REPEATABLE READ for Consistency

 The solution is to upgrade to the next isolation level: REPEATABLE READ or SNAPSHOT isolation (terminology varies by vendor).

-### Using The REPEATABLE READ / SNAPSHOT Isolation

 With snapshot isolation, the database captures a snapshot of the table states when the transaction begins, and all reads within that transaction use that snapshot.
 Rather than locking tables, [PostgreSQL implements Multi-Version Concurrency Control](https://www.postgresql.org/docs/current/mvcc-intro.html) (MVCC).
 This approach is advantageous since reading operations never block writing operations and vice versa.